How does diabetes affect your teeth?

 - Are you a smoker or an alcoholic?
 Success rates of any dental procedure are comparatively low if you have these habits with diabetes

 - Are you a pregnant diabetic?
 If you are diabetic, plan your pregnancy only after getting yourself treated for even the smallest dental problems.
 If you are diagnosed during the pregnancy visit your dentist and get yourself checked for any signs of dental problems.

 - Are you a diabetic for a long span?
 If you have long-standing diabetes, mention it to your dentist before getting advanced treatment.
 Post-treatment results for chronic diabetics are not very good if they had uncontrolled diabetes in their previous years.

 To help prevent damage to your teeth and gums, take diabetes and dental care seriously

-- Brush your teeth at least twice a day.
-Brush in the morning, at night and ideally, after meals and snacks.
+- Brushing your teeth at least twice a day is very important: Brush in the morning, at night, and ideally, after meals and snacks.
 Use a soft-bristled toothbrush and toothpaste that contains fluoride.
-Avoid vigorous or harsh scrubbing, which can irritate your gums.
+Avoid vigorous or harsh brushing, which can irritate your gums.

-Its a two way street.
-Emerging research also suggests that the relationship between serious gum disease and diabetes is two-way.
-Not only are people with diabetes more susceptible to serious gum disease, but serious gum disease may have the potential to increase blood glucose level leading to the progression of diabetes.
+Research also suggests that the relationship between serious gum disease and diabetes is two-way.
+Not only are people with diabetes more susceptible to serious gum disease, but serious gum disease may have the potential to increase blood glucose levels leading to the progression of diabetes.

 So keep your sugar under control and keep your gums clean and follow the daily dental routine.